Lwt introduction/tutorial Part 2 of 2

 Cancellation-focused combinators

-As mentioned, the semantics of cancel
+As mentioned, the semantics of cancel are easy to grasp

 for simple examples such as promises daisy-chained in a simple flow

 control.
-On the other hand, the semantics of cancel
+On the other hand, the semantics of cancel on

 complex constructions can be difficult to understand.
 In particular,

-may cancel other promises that share
+cancelling a promise p may cancel other promises that share

-a common ancestor with p
+a common ancestor with p.

 In order to avoid unwanted side-effects, Lwt provides a few